deploystackio/deploystack/services/backend/SECURITY.md

 - Duplicate username and email checks are performed before user creation
 - All database operations use parameterized queries via Drizzle ORM to prevent SQL injection

+## Global Settings Encryption

+Sensitive global application settings (SMTP credentials, API keys, etc.) are encrypted at rest using industry-standard encryption.

+- **Algorithm:** AES-256-GCM (Galois/Counter Mode)
+- **Key Derivation:** Scrypt with salt for key derivation from environment secret
+- **Authenticated Encryption:** Prevents tampering with encrypted data
+- **Unique Initialization Vectors:** Each encryption operation uses a unique IV
+- **Environment-Based Key:** Encryption key derived from `DEPLOYSTACK_ENCRYPTION_SECRET` environment variable
+- **Additional Authenticated Data (AAD):** Extra security layer to prevent data manipulation

+This approach ensures that sensitive configuration data remains secure even if the database is compromised.
+The encryption system is separate from password hashing to maintain proper separation of concerns.

 ## Dependencies

 We strive to keep our dependencies up-to-date and regularly review them for known vulnerabilities.
 Automated tools may be used to scan for vulnerabilities in our dependency tree.